 Transfusion News Sponsor

-Founded in 1952, Bio-Rad got into the clinical diagnostics market in 1967, and in the 1980s worked with researchers from the famed Pasteur Institute to develop the first HIV tests.
+Our history.
+Founded in 1952, Bio-Rad entered the clinical diagnostics market in 1967, and in the 1980s worked with researchers from the famed Pasteur Institute to develop the first HIV tests.
 In 2007, Bio-Rad began taking steps to become a world leader in blood grouping and diagnostic testing.
 First it acquired DiaMed, whose IDMicro Typing Gel Cards offered a sensitive and stable testing methodology that produced easy to read and interpret results.
 Three years later, Bio-Rad acquired Biotest and its automated blood bank system, the TANGO™ optimo, as well as its full line of proprietary reagents.

 AABB and Transfusion